radius-project/radius/hack/bicep-types-radius/generated/applications/applications.core/2022-03-15-privatepreview/types.md

 ## GatewayPropertiesTls
 ### Properties
-* **sslpassthrough**: bool: If true, gateway lets the https traffic passthrough to the backend servers for decryption.
+* **sslPassThrough**: bool: If true, gateway lets the https traffic passthrough to the backend servers for decryption.

 ## TrackedResourceTags
 ### Properties